awsdocs/aws-systems-manager-user-guide/doc_source/about-windows-app-patching.md

 # About patching Microsoft applications on Windows Server<a name="about-windows-app-patching"></a>

-Use the information in this topic to help you prepare to patch applications on Windows Server\.
+Use the information in this topic to help you prepare to patch applications on Windows Server using Patch Manager, a capability of AWS Systems Manager\.

 **Microsoft application patching**
 Patching support for applications on Windows Server managed instances is limited to applications released by Microsoft\.